jaredsparta/DevOps-Engineering74/2nd_Week/ERD.md

 **Components**
 1. Entities
-    - The nmber of tables you need for a database.
+    - The number of tables you need for a database.
 2. Attributes
     - Information such as property, facts you need to describe each table.
 3. Relationships